 Our youth are meeting weekly at 3:30pm every Wednesday.
 All youth are welcome!
 Contact Andrew for the firstname.lastname@example.org.

-Our youth will not meet on March 10 as Andrew will be getting his second dose of the vaccine during our usual zoom time.
+Our youth will not meet on April 7 as Andrew will be getting his second dose of the vaccine during our usual zoom time.

 We are using our Zoom youth group sessions to plan an intergenerational pilgrimage (for post pandemic) through the south for us all to learn more about civil rights and to commit our lives to dismantling racism.
 More soon! :)